Your feelings and secondary breast cancer

 Discovering that you have secondary breast cancer brings up many different feelings.
 You may feel completely shocked and numb.
 After the first shock, it is normal to feel that this is very unfair.
 You may also feel angry and let down.
 It may help to know that no one knows yet what triggers some breast cancers to spread.
 But nothing you have done is to blame.

 It is natural to feel angry.
 Anger is not always logical and you may feel angry with the people around you.
 Some women feel angry with their partner or family.
 Some people feel angry with their doctor, nurse or the health system in general.

 If you can, try to explain to people that you are angry about your illness and not at them.
 You could warn them that this may affect your behaviour for a while.
 You may find it helpful to contact a counselling service.
 Counselling can help you to make sense of your feelings and may be very supportive for you at this time.

+You can contact the Cancer Research UK nurses.
+They will be happy to answer any questions that you have.
 Some of the breast cancer organisations provide information and counselling.
-You may also find it helpful to look at our page about coping with the news that your illness is terminal.
+You may also find it helpful to look at our page about coping when your illness is terminal.